ZenIDTeam/ZenID-android-sample/README.md

 * real-time face liveness detection
 * Hologram verification

 Identity cards, driving licenses and passports from Czechia and Slovakia are supported.
+Only landscape orientation is supported for document processing.
+On the other hand, only portrait orientation for selfie or face-liveness.

 The SDK supports API level 22 and above.